S-Track or L-Track?

 S-Track Massage Chairs

-Nowadays, most of the massage chairs have an S-track which simply follows the shape of the human spine.
+Nowadays, most of the massage chairs are S-track massage chairs which simply follows the shape of the human spine.
 Based on the S-track's sinusoidal shape, the rollers move up and down along the back of the user while following the natural curvature of the spine.

 The roller starts at the top of the neck in a forward position until it reaches the mid back where it retracts a bit and then moves forward again.
 This results in a very natural massage sensation for the user.